Penarth: Landmarks and attractions

 Cosmeston Lakes Country Park has been a popular attraction, throughout the years since it was developed in 1970.
 Apart from the lake and a wide range of water fowl there are acres of pleasant walks in woodlands and on the heath.
 Cosmeston Medieval Village is open daily and features historical re-enactments during the summer weekends and on bank holidays.
 The reconstruction of the historical village has been described as the best of its kind in Britain.
-Turner House Gallery is located at the top end of Plymouth Road and is the exhibition space for Ffotogallery the national photography development agency for Wales.
+Turner House Gallery is located at the top end of Plymouth Road and is the exhibition pace for Ffotogallery the national photography development agency for Wales.
 It features regular exhibitions of photography, video and new media art.
 The gallery was opened in 1888 by local resident, James Pyke Thompson, originally to house his personal art collection.
-There is also a small art gallery located at the Washington Buildings, a tastefully converted 1930s art deco cinema.
-Although the back of the Washington Cinema which used to be a Hyper-value store is now a Tesco Express, with Tony's Pizzeria.
+There is also a small art gallery located at the Washington Buildings, a tastefully converted 1930s art deco cinema in the front.

 The Paget Rooms hosts dances, occasional pop concerts and plays by local dramatic societies.
 The 1970s singer Tom Jones played one of his final UK concerts at the Paget Rooms before moving to America.
 Welsh band Man once recorded a live album at the Paget Rooms, using the famous Decca mobile studio that also recorded The Rolling Stones and today pristine copies of the limited edition vinyl pressing, named (incorrectly) Live at the Padget Rooms, Penarth [sic], now change hands for substantial sums of money.